Sea Dart: Impetus

+SIGS

-In October 1960, the Navy launched the Small Ship Integrated Guided Weapon project to fill this need, SIGS for short.
+In October 1960, the Navy launched the Small Ship Integrated Guided Weapon System project to fill this need, SIGS for short.
 This called for a weapon small enough to be carried on a 3,000 ton frigate and able to attack bombers, anti-shipping missiles, and other ships up to frigate size.
 Seaslug had taken much longer to develop than expected and was a very costly, ongoing program.
-There was some concern that development of new system should not commence before Seaslug was in service.
-A review by the Defence Research Policy Committee agreed with the Navy that the new design represented an entirely new class of weapon and that development should be undertaken.
+There was some concern that development of a new system should not commence before Seaslug was in service.
+A review by the Defence Research Policy Committee agreed with the Navy that the new design represented an entirely new class of weapon and that development should be undertaken immediately.

+Two systems were initially considered for the role.
+Bristol's RP.25 was a ramjet powered design with a long ogive wing that was boosted to speed by two detachable booster rockets under the missile in a layout not that different from Bristol's Bloodhound missile.
+The second was two-stage solid-fuel rocket known as SIG-15 from BAC, developed partially from BAC's work on the PT.428 which would later emerge as Rapier.

+The Admiralty considered the range of the BAC entry, about 16 miles, to be too short to be useful.
+The Bristol concept offered a much more useful maximum around 50 miles.
+However, it also felt the BAC team, known as Project 502, was better able to manage the project.
+The Admiralty also demanded that the design be able to be moved about the ship in a fashion similar to gun ammunition, which made the winged RP.25 unsuitable.
+The result was a redesign effort with BAC designing the airframe and Bristol providing the engine.